 - 13.2.3 Sick leave credits may be contributed only from July 1 through October 1 of each school year.
-Unit members employed by the District after October 1 may donate to the sick leave bank within the first thirty calendar days of employment. - 13.2.4 Contributions of sick leave credits are irrevocable and shall be for a full day only. - 13.2.5 Only unit members who have contributed days to the catastrophic leave bank are eligible to use it. - 13.2.6 Unit members who have used days of catastrophic leave must contribute one day prior to October 1 of the subsequent school year in order to regain eligibility for catastrophic leave. - 13.3 Joint Association-District Catastrophic Leave Committee - 13.3.1 A joint Association-District Committee comprised of two representatives and an alternate of each party shall administer the provisions of this article. - 13.3.2 The duties of the joint committee established by this section shall include the following: - 13.3.2.1 Determine and certify that the unit member is eligible for catastrophic leave based on the severity of the illness/accident and physician's verification of illness/disability. - 13.3.2.2 Determine the number of days to be granted, if any, considering such factors as the anticipated duration of the illness, previous use of sick leave and leave pursuant to this section, and length of service.
+Unit members employed by the District after October 1 may donate to the sick leave bank within the first thirty calendar days of employment. - 13.2.4 Contributions of sick leave credits are irrevocable and shall be for a full day only. - 13.2.4.1 Upon donation, an email receipt shall be issued to donors acknowledging the number of days donated. - 13.2.5 Only unit members who have contributed days to the catastrophic leave bank are eligible to use it. - 13.2.6 Unit members who have used days of catastrophic leave must contribute one day prior to October 1 of the subsequent school year in order to regain eligibility for catastrophic leave.

-- 13.3.2.3 Establish procedures for requesting and for donating catastrophic leave credits.
+- 13.3 Joint Association-District Catastrophic Leave Committee - 13.3.1 A joint Association-District Committee comprised of two representatives and an alternate of each party shall administer the provisions of this article. - 13.3.2 The duties of the joint committee established by this section shall include the following: - 13.3.2.1 Determine and certify that the unit member is eligible for catastrophic leave based on the severity of the illness/accident and physician's verification of illness/disability. - 13.3.2.2 Determine the number of days to be granted, if any, considering such factors as the anticipated duration of the illness, previous use of sick leave and leave pursuant to this section, and length of service. - 13.3.2.3 Establish procedures for requesting and for donating catastrophic leave credits.
 Any procedures established shall have the express approval of both parties.
 The committee shall act prudently to ensure that a sufficient number of days are in the catastrophic leave bank to meet anticipated needs. - 13.3.2.4 Approve and designate appropriate forms for donating and requesting catastrophic leave credits. - 13.3.2.5 Determine method of proration for sick leave days returned to donor upon discontinuance of the program. - 13.3.3 The joint committee may request that an applicant for catastrophic leave apply for STRS disability allowance in lieu of using the leave provided in this section.